 For now, let's just start with step one: yarn over twice.

 How to tr2tog: Step Four in Treble Crochet Decrease

 So here we are on step four.
 It continues with the same process as the conventional triple crochet stitch.
 So you are going to yarn over and pull through the first two loops on the hook.
 When you complete this step, you will have three loops remaining on your crochet hook.Continue to 5 of 10 below.

 How to tr2tog: Step Six in Treble Crochet Decrease

 As mentioned before, the treble crochet decrease begins with the same steps as the regular treble crochet.
 However, you don't complete step six of the classic tr crochet when you are making a tr2tog decrease.
-Here we are on step six, so now what?

 You're going to begin working the second of the two treble crochet stitches that make up the pair that you crochet together.
 So, you're going to keep the two loops on the hook that are already there and you are going to yarn over twice.

 How to tr2tog: Step Seven in Treble Crochet Decrease

 You're basically just making another treble crochet right next to the one that you just started.
 So, you're going to insert your hook into the next stitch.
 This is the stitch just to the left of the stitch you were just working (assuming that you are a right-handed crocheter).